buddhist-uni/buddhist-uni.github.io/_content/papers/looking-over-at-the-mountains_gamble-ruth.md

   - tibet
   - mahamudra
   - poetry
+  - mountain
-  - mountains
+  - places
 year: 2011
-publisher: Finnish Oriental Society
+publisher: "Finnish Oriental Society"
 address: "Helsinki"
 volume: 109
-series: Studia Orientalia
+series: "Studia Orientalia"
-from_book: Himalayan Nature Representations and Reality
+booktitle: "Himalayan Nature Representations and Reality"
-pages: "1--16"
+pages: "1--15"
 ---
-This article highlights the metaphorical landscape, such as "sense of place" and "psychogeography", used in the poetry of the third Karmapa, Rangjung Dorje.
+> in Rangjung Dorje’s poems, the environment is presented as a catalyst for seeing the enlightened “view”.
+This paper looks at the metaphorical landscape that Rangjung Dorje’s poems evoke, or, to incorporate a helpful term from contemporary literary studies, their
+“psychogeography”, their “sense of place”.